Poggen/portfolio/content/blog/how-to-get-started-with-semantic-naming-of-colors.md

 We need to use [Design Tokens Transformer](https://github.com/lukasoppermann/design-token-transformer) to transform our exported tokens into working variables for each programming language.
 There's a few steps in order to get it working, the documentation is pretty straight forward though.

-Our tokens are now formatted with the right syntax for CSS.
-If you inspect this page you'll see I'm using these tokens, I just added the repo as a dependency to the repo of this site.
-Pretty neat!
+Our tokens are now formatted with the right syntax for CSS ready to be used.
 <br />

 That was the final step, I hope you found this blog post useful.